 The most common presentation of a personal hygiene issue is body odour.
-Please see the side-bar 'A Word of Caution'.
+Please see the sidebar 'A Word of Caution'.
 Addressing this issue with a member of staff is not easy.
 A line manager who is in this situation can use the guidelines below to address the issue with a member of staff.
 It must be handled sensitively and effectively in order to minimise embarrassment.

 - It may be helpful to discuss the situation confidentially with your manager and/or HR Division - Given the sensitivity of this issue it may be helpful to contact the CSEAS for support in advance of speaking to your staff member - Consideration could be given to have a manager of the same gender talk to the staff member concerned - Any discussion should be held in private and free from interruption.
-For more information please see the section Having a Difficult Workplace Conversation in this guide - In speaking to the staff member, try to reassure them of the positive aspects of their work performance.
-Indicate to the staff member that you are aware it is a sensitive issue to raise but as manager you have to address it - Tell the staff member what has been observed by you or others.
+For more information please see the section 'Having a Difficult Workplace Conversation' in this guide. - In speaking to the staff member, try to reassure them of the positive aspects of their work performance.
+Indicate to the staff member that you are aware it is a sensitive issue to raise but as manager you have to address it. - Tell the staff member what has been observed by you or others.
 Be prepared that you may be asked who brought it to your attention.
-You will need to address this in advance with the person who raised it - Outline the issue clearly.
-Be aware that conditions or medications can result in body odour (see side-bar).
+You will need to address this in advance with the person who raised it. - Outline the issue clearly.
+Be aware that medical conditions or medications can result in body odour.
 Ask your staff member if they are aware of the issue.
-A medical condition may be disclosed by the staff member
+A medical condition may be disclosed by the staff member. - Allow time for the staff member to respond.
+If they become angry or upset, try to diffuse this by explaining that you are raising the issue out of concern.